Your bin collection day does not change on or after a bank holiday weekend. Collection days do change at Christmas and New Year.

 - Please put waste in strong refuse sacks, not flimsy carrier bags or kitchen bin liners.

 Putting your bins out on the wrong day, or in the wrong way, could result in action against you for dumping rubbish.
-If you get it wrong, we'll write to you first.
 If problems continue, we may stop your collections or prosecute you.
 Our residents and businesses care about clean streets and so do we.
 Don't be a dumper.

 Bins and rubbish collection for street-level properties